 Besides Rothko’s exceptional murals, the famous sculpture Broken Obelisk by Barnett Newman is located in front of the pavilion.

 Also part of The Menil campus, Richmond Hall was originally built in the ’30s as a grocery store.
-The building was acquired in 1985 by the Menil Foundation to accommodate three large-scale installations commissioned to celebrated minimalist artist Dan Flavin (1933-1996); a fourth work by Flavin was added in 2003.
+The building was acquired in 1985 by the Menil Foundation to accommodate three large-scale installations by celebrated minimalist artist Dan Flavin (1933-1996); a fourth work by Flavin was added in 2003.

 Completed in 1995 after a design again by Renzo Piano, the Cy Twombly Gallery is dedicated to the work of American artist Cy Twombly (1928–2011), and houses paintings, sculptures, and drawings he made from 1953 to 2004.

-The Bizantine Fresco Chapel was built in 1997 to house two rare 13th century fresco paintings; after a long inquiry, it emerged that the paintings were actually stolen in the ’80s from the church of St. Evphemianos in Cyprus and, after an agreement between the Menil Foundation and the Church of Cyprus, the frescoes were finally returned to their original country in 2012.
+The Byzantine Fresco Chapel was built in 1997 to house two rare 13th-century fresco paintings; after a long inquiry, it emerged that the paintings were actually stolen in the ’80s from the church of St. Evphemianos in Cyprus and, after an agreement between the Menil Foundation and the Church of Cyprus, the frescoes were finally returned to their original country in 2012.
 Today, the chapel is used as a contemplation, performance, and educational space, and for long-term art installations.

-Scheduled for completion in 2017 and designed by Johnston Marklee Architects, The Menil Drawing Institute will be a building dedicated to the “exhibition, study, conservation, and storage of modern and contemporary drawing”.
+Completed in 2017 after a design by Johnston Marklee Architects, The Menil Drawing Institute is a building dedicated to the “exhibition, study, conservation, and storage of modern and contemporary drawing”.

 The museum’s park includes a beautiful open-air sculpture gallery with works by Mark di Suvero, Michael Heizer, and Tony Smith.

-In 2009, a new master plan aimed to redesign and renovate the campus was commissioned to British architect David Chipperfield.
+In 2009, a new master plan aimed to redesign and renovate the campus was designed by British architect David Chipperfield.
 The first works envisaged by the project, including a new bistro-restaurant building, were completed in 2014.

 The Menil organizes temporary exhibitions, lectures, conferences, film screenings, music concerts, dance performances, and special events.